3C4D/dataset_generation/EXAMPLE/explanation.md

 The columns top values are the same.

+Also we want the cells to be vectors because a person can have different types of relation with a single person.

+We toggle the parameter `vectors : true;` for that.

+Knowing that a person don't have relation with itself, we can set the diagonal parameter to empty : `diagonal : empty;` (instead of setting it `full`)

 Finally we fill the distribution parameter.
 We guess the relationship can be :
   - friend
   - family